 We have affiliated companies both in Japan and overseas.
 Although we strive to comply with each foreign country’s regulations,depending on counties, interpretation and operation of such regulations could be unclear, thus we may unintentionally fail to comply and be pointed out about it.
 In such a case, our results of operations and financial condition may be adversely impacted.

 Also, among foreign country’s regulations, there are cases in which such compliance requirements are not limited within such country’s domain, but rather apply to the entire entity.
-For example, if we fail to comply with the FCPA and GDPR of EU, we could be ordered to pay fines as a penalty.
+For example, if we fail to comply with the FCPA or the National Defence Authorization Act of the United States and GDPR of EU, we could be faced to restrict our business activity or ordered to pay fines as a penalty.

 Although we strive not to infringe on third-party patents and other intellectual property, should we fail in those efforts, we may be faced with damage claims.
 Also, if a crucial part of our fundamental technology is understood to have a third-party patent, or in the future a third-party is given the patent to such technology, we may be required to pay license fees to the third-party with patent in order to execute our business.

 We aggressively apply open source software when developing and operating services; however, terms and conditions for open source software impose some issues, such as unclarity surrounding licenses, which could cause unexpected restriction on application.